NuggoDEV/CountersPlus/README.md

 A combination of widely-used counters, all configurable in one mod.

 ## What is this?
-**Counters+** (Also known as CountersPlus) is a mod that bundles different counters, both widely used and quite unusual, into one mod.
+**Counters+** (also known as CountersPlus) is a mod that bundles different counters, both widely used and quite unusual, into one mod.
 Counters+ also boasts a large amount of configuration, all available from a custom made settings menu that updates in real time!

 ## Available Counters
 |Counter|Version Added|Description|